shukla-arya/DS5110_Data_Management/README.md

 Builds and emulates a real-world library database from the ground up.
 Includes the idea proposal, code for reproducibility, and example user queries.
 Demonstrates knowledge about data collection, storage, tidying, and transformation.

 ## Features
-- Selects a mood from a dropdown menu and optionally allows the ability to add a note.
-- A bar chart will visually demonstrate the frequency of logged moods for the day.
+* Tracks library metadata for each user involved in the system.
+* Generate summaries on library usage, user activity, inventory levels, and borrowing patterns.

 ## Tech Stack
-- **Language:** SQL, Python
+* **Language:** SQL, Python
-- **Libraries:** Pandas, Mysql.connector, GetPass
+* **Libraries:** Pandas, Mysql.connector, GetPass
-- **Visualization:** Matplotlib
+* **Visualization:** Matplotlib

 ## Requirements

+Connect with the Server

 ```bash
 try: